The

 “A STANDOUT SUMMER BOOK”.
 The librarians at the Multnomah County Library selected The PYGMY-OWLS of FOREST PARK as a Standout Summer Book.
 Visit the library and select Standout Summer Books for a review by Erika B.

 In the spring issue of Oregon Birds — the magazine of the Oregon Birding Association — you can learn about The PYGMY-OWLS of FOREST PARK, including the beginnings of field research and the inspiration for the book.
-Jay Withgott, a well-known regional birder and OB editor, did the interviewer.
+Jay Withgott, a well-known expert regional birder and OB editor, did the interviewer.
 The photo essay features work by Scott Carpenter.
 Join OBA here and become part of the Oregon birding community.

 At dawn on a crisp, May morning, Salazar ascends to a sprig atop a towering Doug fir and sings into the open sky above the mile-wide ribbon of densely forested foothills that is Forest Park.
 Salazar is a pygmy-owl, a feisty two-ounce raptor who has controlled the Saltzman Creek watershed for years.
 He needs the entirety of it for himself, Salina, and their tiny owlets, if they are going to make it.
 Nearby, Mandeep, no bigger than a fir cone, sits atop a grand fir and sings back toward Salazar, desperately trying to lure a prospecting female—or Salina—over to his Maple Creek territory.
 Half a mile to the southeast, Robel is clutching a creeping vole in his talons and calling softly to Rochelle.
 Her fifth and sixth eggs hatched this morning and she is reluctant to leave the nest.
 A spring day in the lives of the pygmy-owls of Forest Park has begun.